-With the start of the new cultural season only just around the corner, we are delighted to announce an exciting new partnership – and the opportunity to enjoy a new VIP art experience…
+With the start of the new autumn culture season, we are delighted to announce an exciting new partnership – and the opportunity to enjoy a new VIP art experience in the city…

 To celebrate this autumn’s FIAC Art Week (Oct 16-22), one of the most important cultural events of the year, VINGT Paris is delighted to be teaming up with travel specialists Curagenda as an official partner for their bespoke art-stay experience.